wjk22/dotfiles-public/README.md

 14. Install Bitwarden for Chrome/Firefox/Windows and connect it to your own server.

-15. Install Duo Security as dual factor login for you windows.
+15. Install Duo Security as dual factor login for your windows/remote desktops, bitwarden server etc pp. It is free for a 10 user or less environment.

 ## Linux (Debian in WSL2)